cwgaldino/brixs/README.rst

    # model functions are then available
    br.model.gaussian()

-This module is not ready yet.
+This module is fully implemented, but improvements are often implemented.
+More information can be found inside brixs.model.model.py file.

 ================================
 beamlines